-- 1. Establish standardized testing procedures for cross-machine deflection testing - 2.
-Build a deflection model of the Longmill MK2 and identify the areas of greatest improvement
+Establish standardized testing procedures for cross-machine deflection testing and explore the possibility of creating a stiffness rating

-At the current time, we've not been able to find standardized testing procedures or methods within our industry.
-This is why part of the goal was to establish some sort of standard procedure for testing any CNC machine, if we in the future wish to compare rigidity between different machines.
+At the current time, we have not been able to find standardized testing procedures or methods within our industry.
+This is why part of the goal was to establish some sort of standard procedure for testing any CNC machine if in the future we wish to compare rigidity between different machines.